 be calmer, happier, and kinder (to others and myself)

 Preliminary research also suggests that the CCT course and similar programs can increase self-compassion and self-care, reduce stress, anxiety, and depression, and enhance connection with others.

 CCT is designed to support anyone who wants to cultivate compassion for themselves and for others.
 This includes parents, caregivers, educators, healthcare professionals, therapists, executives, public servants, and people in a wide range of professions and life contexts.

-When: Compassion Cultivation Training will be offered Monday evenings and Wednesday afternoons in the winter and spring.
-Private classes are available for groups of 7 or larger.
+When: Private classes are available for groups of 7 or larger.

 Where: Dr Kerry’s office in Stanley Marketplace

 How much: The cost of the Compassion Cultivation Training is $395 for the 8 week, 16 hour class.